sfstoolbox/theory/d_nfchoa/index.rst

-For a circular secondary source distribution with radius :math:`R_0` the circular expansion coefficients of a plane wave :eq:`plane-wave-circular-coefficients` and of the Green’s function for a line source :eq:`G_circular` are inserted into :eq:`D_circular` and yield :cite:`Ahrens2009a`, eq.
+For a circular secondary source distribution with radius :math:`R_0` the circular expansion coefficients of a plane wave :eq:`plane-circular-coefficients` and of the Green’s function for a line source :eq:`freq-greens-function-circular` are inserted into :eq:`freq-drivingfunction-circular` and yield :cite:`Ahrens2009a`, eq.
 (16)

 .. math::
-    :label: D.nfchoa.pw.2D
+    :label: freq-drivingfunction-nfchoa-2d-plane

     D_\text{circular}(\phi_0,\w) = -A(\w) \frac{2\i}{\pi R_0}
         \sum_{m=-\infty}^\infty \frac{\i^{-m}\Phi_{-m}(\phi_k)}